I need a Radar Detector in this car. Only luck has kept me out of jail in the months I have been driving the Aston Martin.

 Once the mirror and bracket is removed, you have to remove to the microphone cover.
 It snaps into the interior light pod.
 Pull gently from the top (use a flat blade screwdriver if necessary).
 Once the top is detached gently remove the bottom.
 (Photograph below)

-Removal of the microphone cover exposes the Philips screw that holds the lamp pod to the header.
-(Red arrow) In the photograph below the mirror bracket screw, held captive by the mirror bracket, is identified by the blue arrow.
+(Photograph below) Removal of the microphone cover exposes the Philips screw that holds the lamp pod to the header. (red arrow) The mirror bracket screw, held captive by the mirror bracket, is identified by the green arrow.

 Support the mirror so it does not hang by the wires and using a Philips screwdriver remove the screw holding the interior light pod.

-The front of the light pod is attached to the header by a metal hook (blue arrow) that hooks into an attachment on the header (red arrow) Once the Philips screw is removed the light pod must be moved forward towards the windshield to un-hook the light pod assembly.
+In the photograph below, the front of the light pod is attached to the header by a metal hook (blue arrow) that hooks into an attachment on the header (red arrow).
+Once the Philips screw is removed the light pod must be moved forward towards the windshield to un-hook the light pod assembly.

-Pry the mirror wire connection from the header and disconnect it.
-(Photographs below).
+Pry the mirror wire connection from the header plastic attachment and disconnect it. (photographs below).

 Disconnect the map lights by twisting them anticlockwise.
-Note the "Hook" at the front of the light pod that secured the front of the pod (Red arrow) discussed prior.
+Note the "Hook" at the front of the light pod that secured the front of the pod (red arrow photograph below) discussed prior.

 Now that the mirror, bracket and interior light pod is removed itís time to mock-up the BlendMount beta Radar Detector bracket from J28 Design to the rear view mirror.
-The bracket comes with two different sizes Allen wrenches along with various screws, washers and nuts for the detector attachment.
+Included with the bracket are two Allen wrenches along with two different size screws, various washers and nuts for the detector attachment.

 Closer examination of the BlendMount bracket shows the end that clamps to the mirror stem (blue arrow) height adjustment (red arrow) and the part that bolts to the Valentine One radar detector (green arrow),

-There is no access to the screws (red arrows) that tightens the bracket to the mirror stem.
+There is no access to the screws (red arrows photograph below) that tightens the bracket to the mirror stem.
 To install on the mirror stem the bracket has to be taken apart.

 Loosen the install screw (red arrow) and fit the bracket around the mirror stem and tighten.
 Note that this is also the horizontal adjustment for the radar detector.
 (Photographs below)

-Attach height adjusting bracket to mirror stem attachment (red arrow).
+Attach height adjusting bracket to mirror stem attachment (red arrow photograph below).

 Remove suction cups from detector bracket and attach detector carrying bracket (red arrow) to height adjustment of mirror mount.
 (Photographs below)